bilaltas/CodeKit-Free/README.md

 ### New Ideas & Plan for Today ###

-	- Update this readme file!
-(Description, installation, etc.)

-	New Features:
+#### New Features:
 - "Serve minified" option
 - Revisions feature (PRO FEATURE!)
-	- New Setting: Play sound when saved!
+- New Setting: P lay sound when saved!
 - Saving timeout?!
 - Codes by person?
 - Codes by condition!
 (Page, role, etc)
 - New themes
-	- AutoPrefixer

-	Emmet:
+#### Emmet:
 - New Setting: Activate the emmet!

+#### AutoPrefixer:
+- New Setting: Activate the AutoPrefixer!

-	Someone else is currently editing!?
+#### Someone else is currently editing!?
 (Heartbeat API?):
 - "Current version is different than the version saved here.
 It might be already edited by someone.
 	- A) Open the newest version
 	- B) Save the current one
 	- C) Show the differences

-	Responsivity Tool (PRO FEATURE!):
+#### Responsivity Tool (PRO FEATURE!):
 - Add "Edit SASS/CSS on This Device" buttons
 - Admin Bar Menu: Open this page on responsivity tool (Might be icon?)
 - Night mode

-	Custom Fonts Feature (PRO FEATURE!):
+#### Custom Fonts Feature (PRO FEATURE!):
 - Ability to upload new fonts from the plugin

-	Revisions Feature (PRO FEATURE!):
+#### Revisions Feature (PRO FEATURE!):
 - New Setting: How many revisions should be stored?
 (10)

-	ALL PRO FEATURES:
+#### ALL PRO FEATURES:
 - SASS
 - Emmet
+- AutoPrefixer
 - Responsivity Tool
 - Revisions
 - Custom Fonts
 - Codes by URL/Page

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.